econnet/econ/econ-1.0.rst

 - how members are added or removed later (only for `cooperative`_)
 - additional information as required by the government

-A reference allows to change the content unanimously without interacting with the government.
+..
+TODO: Providing this information via a reference would allow to change the content unanimously without interacting with the government.
    Interaction of the government is effort and must be kept minimal.

 If the contributors commit to the econ values *by contract*, and the founders quit contributing or are forced to do so by vote of the contributors,